Porsche at Le Mans

 The race sees a lot of accidents and a record of 12 pace car periods in over 5 hours in total.
 Porsche factory team was back after 15 years of absence, this time with the help of Manthey Racing and the team was called Porsche AG Team Manthey.
 They fielded two 911 991 RSR 4.0 for the GTE Pro class and won it.
 The car #92 Marc Lieb/Richard Lietz/Romain Dumas came first and the car #91 Jörg Bergmeister/Patrick Pilet/Timo Bernhard came second in class.
 In overall standings they were 15th and 16th.
 The GTE Am class was won by IMSA Performance Matmut 997 GT3 RSR driven by Jean-Karl Vernay/Raymond Narac/Christophe Bourret.
 This marked Porsche's 100th class victory at Le Mans.
 The race was won by 'king' Tom Kristensen for Audi.
 It is Kristensen's 9th Le Mans victory.
 The driving was shared with Allan McNish (now three-times champion) and Loic Duval.
 This was Audi's 12th overall victory and not too far from Porsche with 13+1+2 victories (13 times as Porsche, once as a Dauer and two times with Porsche engine in the TWR chassis).

-The following table is a visualization that shows Porsches among all the participants of Le Mans 24 hour race from 1951 to 2013 Green cells show cars that were classified and red cells show cars that were not classified (technical problem, accident or not enough laps).
+The following table is a visualization that shows Porsches among all the participants of Le Mans 24 hour race from 1951 to 2018.
+Green cells show cars that were classified and red cells show cars that were not classified or retired (technical problem, accident, not enough laps).
 The gray cells show the cars that were classified at the 1955 disastrous event - these results are not meaningful as some teams quit the race halfway to honour the dead.
 Porsches are marked with black text.
-In the case some other chassis was combined with Porsche engine, it is marked as "PE" (Porsche engine), except the 1998 TWR-Porsche LMP1 which ic marked as "P1".
-And the "RSS" is short for RS Spyder.
 The table has a lot of rows, so it is shrinked together and is hard to read, but the most important information - the eras when Porsche was king or was not, can be seen by the distribution of finish places.
+Between 1951-2019, 814 Porsches have competed in Le Mans.